 Whilst we were very interested in these offers, it was made clear that any offer would depend on us having time to scrutinise the detail and would have to run separately to us stating our clear interest in Bridge Park.
 It was during the second meeting that the Leader informed us they had decided to proceed with the sale of Bridge Park that day.
 We felt this went against Brent’s public promise to halt the sale.
 Following that second meeting BPCC decided to reactivate our application to the Land Registry and our public campaign.

 August 2017 – We successfully entered an RX1 application with the Land Registry to establish our interest and to prevent the conditional sale of the land.

 Discussions are taking place around entering into a form of negotiated settlement whilst Brent also threatens escalation.
 Either way following Legal Counsel’s opinion we feel the evidence, promises and facts support our position.

 We need to continue the message to Brent Councillors:

-“Our community has much greater socio-economic needs than a Gym and Swimming pool”
+“Our community has much greater socio-economic needs than a gym and a swimming pool.”

-We need you to continue to give your support by attending the public meetings so that you can be kept abreast of the developments.
-We need you to register your attendance by ensuring you leave your name and contact details.
+We need you to continue to give your support by attending [remote] public meetings so that you can be kept abreast of the developments.
+Please register your attendance by leaving your name and contact details.